 - Build individual pages for each of the core features, aligning them to the keywords you've researched.

 Finally, there are location-specific pages.
 This works particularly well for businesses that operate or serve customers in numerous locations, especially if they're a service-led business.
+This can also get messy very quickly (if you don't structure things correctly) - especially if you're doing this across multiple countries (it's worth checking out this international SEO course for more information on that).

 The core premise here is that you'd map out all of the locations that you're targeting customers in and then build out landing pages for each.